-If you have one CD ROM drive and one hard disk, then essentially you will need one SATA Data cable and one SATA Power cable.
+If you have one CD ROM drive and one hard disk, then essentially you will need two SATA Data cables and two SATA Power cables.
+One set of cables per drive.

-Basically, each drive requires a SATA data cable and a power cable to operate.
+Basically, each SATA drive requires a SATA Data cable and a SATA Power cable to operate.
 The SATA cables are provided with the motherboard and the power cables are provided with the Power Supply Unit.

 If you have more than two drives in your computer, then you will need to get an additional data and power cable for each drive.